Manchester derby 2016: Transforming City and the city

 The Mission

-Part of the legacy of the 2002 Commonwealth Games, the Eithad Stadium was the "first brick in the wall," according to Stemp.
+Part of the legacy of the 2002 Commonwealth Games, the Etihad Stadium was the "first brick in the wall," according to Stemp.

 Ever since, City plots its expansion in terms of "building blocks of eureka moments," from the transformation of blighted lands with the construction of the training complex, to the development of commercial opportunities around the East Manchester site.

-Within a stone's throw of the Eithad, remnants of Manchester's industrial past are still very much visible -- disused gas holders dot the landscape while a canal runs side-by-side with the city's new tram network.
+Within a stone's throw of the Etihad, remnants of Manchester's industrial past are still very much visible -- disused gas holders dot the landscape while a canal runs side-by-side with the city's new tram network.

 But 80 acres of contaminated brownfield land have been transformed by self-confessed "grass nerd" Stemp and his team; 46 acres now comprise managed grass and wildflower meadows; and more than 2,000 trees have been planted.

-"It was very derelict," reflects Stemp, gesturing to the work the club has done.
+"It was very derelict," reflects Stemp, geesturing to the work the club has done.
 "We put our arms around the land and took control of it."

 The final piece in the puzzle